How to help a Choking Baby, Child & Adult – a step by step guide

 What to do when a child is choking

 - Babies and young children can choke on anything that can fit through a loo roll.
 To prevent choking: keep such small objects out of reach, cut up food into very small pieces and supervise children while they’re eating, especially if they’re under five years old.

-If someone is choking: Unable to speak or cry, clutching their throat, struggling to breath
+When someone is choking: Unable to speak or cry, clutching their throat, struggling to breath

-For the purpose of first aid a child is aged from 1 year to puberty.
+For the purpose of first aid, a child is aged from 1 year to puberty.